Chilean nationalism: Intellectual trajectory and main ideas

-Since the 2010s, academics Daniel Chernilo, Axel Kaiser, Benjamin Ugalde and Felipe Schwember name the existential philosopher Hugo Eduardo Herrero (b.
+Since the 2010s, academics Daniel Chernilo, Axel Kaiser, Benjamin Ugalde and Felipe Schwember name the existential philosopher Hugo Eduardo Herrera (b.
 1974) as the main figure of Chilean nationalism.
-Herrero prefers to refer to himself as part of the "national-popular tradition", that, according to him, "had its beginning in the brief experiment of the Nationalist Party in 1915, afterwards in the Agrarian-Labor party, the National Party, and currently the RN."
+Herrera prefers to refer to himself as part of the "national-popular tradition", that, according to him, "had its beginning in the brief experiment of the Nationalist Party in 1915, afterwards in the Agrarian-Labor party, the National Party, and currently the RN."
 Researchers Renato Cristi and Carlos Ruize describe him as "one of the most lucid right-wing intellectuals in the present day", but criticize the extreme authoritarianism of authors like Francisco Antonio Encina and Alberto Edwards, whom Herrero uses as intellectual references.
 Sociology professor Daniel Chernilo has accused him of fascism.

 Political trajectory

 Nationalist Party (1915-1920)

 Luis Galdames Galdames, nationalist intellectual and constituent in 1925.
 He participated in the centenary crisis and was one of the most renowned professors in the pedagogy.

 Guillermo Subercaseaux and Luis Galdames participated in the writing of the Constitution of Chile (1925).

 The name of the party and its date of creation are not clear.
 In certain sources, it is called the Nationalist Union, created in 1913, that corresponded to the Nationalist Party, which was the most well-known name.
 Other sources cite 1914 or 1915 as the year of creation.

 Its main members were Alberto Edwards Vives, Francisco Antonio Encina, Luis Galdames, Tancredo Pinochet, and Guillermo Subercaseaux.
 Subercaseaux wrote the pamphlet Los ideales nacionalistas ante el doctrinarismo de nuestros partidos políticos históricos (1918) that summarized the main ideas of the party.
 Many of them had previously outlined criticisms and plans of action, like Encina.

 The pragmatic proposal was the implementation of a strong State inspired by the portalian State, in which the government promoted a greater state invention in economic and national activity, that is to say, an abandonment of laissez-faire economic policy, protection of national industry, nationalization of the state and the church, social reforms to improve the conditions of the lower and middle classes, and change in education towards technical skills and nationalist values.

 Although the party was not a success in terms of policy change or electoral impact, save for the election of Subercaseaux as a representative in 1915–1918, it marked the beginning of the nationalist movement of Chile.
 Their ideas had influence on the revolutionary movements of 1924 and 1925, and during the government of Ibáñez (1927 - 1931).